tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 ## Alternatives (Not Implemented)

-One alternative would be to focus on an ESI replacement before developing the bare metal fulfillment functionality.
+* One alternative would be to focus on an ESI replacement before developing the bare metal fulfillment functionality.
 However, we anticipate that the MOC will continue to use ESI for now; for that reason, it makes sense to perform this implementation with ESI in mind, and simply make it easy to replace ESI if/when needed.
-Note that it is also possible that we will continue to use ESI if the issues pushing us towards a replacement are fixed.
+Note that it is also possible that we will continue to use ESI if the issues pushing us towards a replacement are resolved.
+* We could limit a HostPool to hosts from a single resource class; a tenant in need of hosts from multiple resource classes would simply create multiple HostPools.
+However allowing multiple resource classes in HostPool does provide additional conveniences.
+For example, cluster fulfillment allows for OpenShift clusters with mixed resource classes; if we move that workflow towards using HostPools for bare metal configuration, then associating that cluster with a single HostPool allows for far easier bare metal tracking and management.

 ## Open Questions [optional]